White Shepherd Temperament: What's Good About 'Em, What's Bad About 'Em

-White German Shepherd Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
-Copyright © 2000-2013
+White Shepherd Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
+Copyright © 2000-2018

-Because of this sweeter temperament, White German Shepherds are almost never used in protection dog sports such as schutzhund.
-A White German Shepherd can be a good watchdog, but his "watching" is usually limited to alerting you that someone is coming.
-White German Shepherds are not typically aggressive.
+White Shepherds are often bred to have a softer, more mellow, more sensitive personality.
+Because of this sweeter temperament, White Shepherds are seldom used as police dogs, guard dogs, or to participate in protection dog sports such as schutzhund.
+A White Shepherd can certainly be a very good watchdog, but his "watching" is limited to alerting you that someone is coming.
+White Shepherds are not typically aggressive.

-White German Shepherds do need the same physical and mental exercise as other German Shepherds.
+White Shepherds do need plenty of physical and mental exercise.
 This smart breed should not be relegated to a home that simply wants a casual pet to walk around the block.

-White German Shepherds can be quite vocal, tending to whine, mumble, and grumble in attempts to communicate with you.
+White Shepherds can be quite vocal, tending to whine, mumble, and grumble.

-Though they seldom have dominant personalities, White German Shepherds can still be a bit hard-headed.
-All large working dogs, including White Shepherds, need a confident, consistent owner who will establish and enforce rules.
+Though they seldom have dominant personalities, White Shepherds still need a confident, consistent owner who will establish and enforce rules.

 If you want a dog who...